by Collyn Rivers

 ‘Lonely Planet Syndrome’ applies here.
 Anywhere mentioned (especially positively) is visited far more than anywhere not mentioned.
 Or mentioned negatively.

-This app has extensive caravan park and campsite information.
+This app has extensive caravan and campsite information.
 It is produced by Camps Australia Wide’s publisher.
 It contains crowd-sourced reviews.
 The app also has extensive publisher-collected site information.

 National Public Toilet Map (Free)